 Figure 3: A map made from the about 50,000 galaxies from the Sloan Digital Sky Survey (SDSS) DR5 with concentric with a Δz = 0.025 redshift spacing.
 If redshift represents distances then this represents concentric shells with a 100 million light-year spacing.4

 In the documentary I present the notion of a galactocentric Universe.
 This is the idea that the galaxies arrayed all around us here in this part of the Universe are centred on a point somewhere cosmologically near our galaxy’s position.
 Research that I have published4 looked at periodic structure in the abundances of galaxy redshifts in the Sloan Digital Sky Survey (SDSS) data release 5 and the 2dF Galaxy Redshift Survey (2dF GRS).
 We analyzed half a million galaxies out to redshifts of about z = 0.3.
 From that we determined that there was periodic structure in the redshift abundance.
 That can be visualized something like concentric shells of galaxies with preferred redshifts centred on a point in space near our galaxy.
 See illustration (Fig. 3) of SDSS DR5 data with concentric circles drawn on.
 These are the location, in redshift space, of periodic redshift abundance maxima.
+This is not geocentrism!

 This is the result I presented in the film.